Vrutik24/PostBotX/README.md

      - `Content-Type`

 3. **Payload**:
-   - Provide an array of Json oblect (Multiple payloads as shown in above image).
+   - Provide an array of Json object (Multiple payloads as shown in above image).

 5. **Send Request**:
    - Click on the **Send** button to test the API.